 Eczema is one of the most common skin disorders in infants and children.
 Apart from dealing with the medical aspect of the disease, affected patients may experience significant psychosocial effects.
+As such, any eczema treatment needs to be comprehensively managed and best by an accredited dermatologist

 Also termed as atopic dermatitis, it is very common in children but may occur at any age.

-How does atopic dermatitis arise?
+How does Eczema arise?

 - Skin barrier dysfunction